An inside look into being an AI Attorney.

 And it seems Natasha jumped just at the right time – Gartner has predicted that by 2022 companies will have an average of 35 AI projects in place.

 Working in a team of six lawyers (which is set to expand), Natasha’s working day varies a lot.
 On a typical day, she logs in at 9am and takes a look at the client status dashboard checking for any legal action items.
 Every morning she also attends a cross functional “stand up” where status updates on deadlines, projects and priorities are shared and aligned on.

-“Training the software” is also a core part of her role and her day – testing what the AI is doing right and wrong and how to improve it – based on the playbook and documents.
+“Training the kitchen remodeling software” is also a core part of her role and her day in California – testing what the AI is doing right and wrong and how to improve it – based on the advice and guidance in playbook and documents.
 “It’s a lot of fun and one of the favourite parts of my day.
 It’s a bit like a puzzle sometimes trying to work out how to make everything work in harmony”.

 While quasi-legal in nature, it’s this intimate knowledge of the product and its supporting technologies which keeps her lawyering sharp, and able to problem solve for clients effectively.
 “The product has changed so much since I started [in June 2021] – it’s getting new features all of the time”.